A teacher of EAL students can change a life.

 Moving to England at the age of 10 was one of the scariest experiences in my life.
 Back in Serbia, I had studied French as an additional language, so I arrived in my new home with no English at all.

 My first day at St Matthew’s was terrifying.
-Although my teacher was lovely, I had a bunch of peers who were difficult to understand and left me baffled.
+Although my class teachers were lovely, I had a bunch of peers who were difficult to understand and left me baffled.
 The only lesson I could take part in was maths, and - I have to be honest - maths was never my strongest subject, so I knew this was going to be a real struggle.

 After a few weeks of carrying a dictionary everywhere with me and using a lot of hand gestures to communicate with people around me, I was introduced to my first tutor - Mrs. Burnley!
 She was a teaching assistant at St Matthew’s.
 However, as I was struggling, she was asked to work closely with me so now, instead of being in the classroom, I followed Mrs. Burney everywhere around the school.